-Data courtesy of CHUV, Lausanne, Switzerland generated from the sequential planar 123I-MIBG.
-Patient dose was also calculated by combining time activity curves of 123I-MIBG pre-therapy and 131I-MIBG post-therapy scans and generating a bi-exponential fit from the combined data.
-The mean total body dose calculated on the basis of a single exponential fit through the data of the 123I-MIBG pre-therapy scans was 0.69+/-0.38 Gy while the same using a bi-exponential fit using both 1231 and 131I-MIBG studies was 0.84±0.51 Gy.
-Although the calculated dose using 123I-MIBG studies was lower, there was good correlation with that obtained using bi-exponential fit when a correlation factor was used to account for the difference in tracer clearance between pre-therapy and post-therapy scans.
-This study illustrates the potential of pre-therapy 123I-MIBG scintigraphy to predict dose following 131 I-MIBG therapy.
-Quantitative estimation of 123I-MIBG concentration in tumor and critical organs like bone marrow, kidney, liver and spleen using sequential SPECT/CT can potentially generate accurate time activity curves to reliably predict tumor and critical organ dose following 131I-MIBG therapy.
+combining time activity curves of I-MIBG pre-therapy and I-MIBG post-therapy scans and generating a bi-exponential fit from the combined data.
+The mean total body dose calculated on the basis of a single exponential fit through the data of the I-MIBG pre-therapy scans was 0.69 ± 0.38 Gy while the same using a bi-exponential fit using both I and I-MIBG studies was 0.84 ± 0.51 Gy.
+Although the calculated dose using I-MIBG studies was lower, there was good correlation with that obtained using bi-exponential fit when a correlation factor was used to account for the difference in tracer clearance between pre-therapy and post-therapy scans.
+This study illustrates the potential of pre-therapy I-MIBG scintigraphy to predict dose following I-MIBG therapy.
+Quantitative estimation of I-MIBG concentration in tumor and critical organs like bone marrow, kidney, liver, and spleen using sequential SPECT/CT can potentially generate accurate time activity curves to reliably predict tumor and critical organ dose following I-MIBG therapy.

-Quantification of 123 concentration in 123 l-FPCIT (DaTscan) brain SPECT/CT studies may support characterization and classification of Parkinson's disease and related neurodegenerative disorders.
+Quantification of I concentration in I-FPCIT (DaTscan) brain SPECT/CT studies may support characterization and classification of Parkinson's disease and related neurodegenerative disorders.
 SPECT and SPECT/CT studies using DaTscan currently quantify striatal dopamine receptor binding by calculating specific binding ratio (SBR), which is obtained by dividing the striatal uptake by the background uptake.
 Caudate/putamen ratios and striatal asymmetry is also calculated based on software estimation of caudate and putaminal counts and right and left striatal uptake.
-Normals databases for DaTscan have been established, which show gender-specific variations as well as age related decline in SBR.
-[29] Use of parameters such as SUV to quantify striatal DAT binding would be a novel evaluation approach and correlation of absolute tracer concentration in striatum to clinical criteria may improve characterization of Parkinson's disease, especially in early stages.
+Normals databases for DaTscan have been established, which show gender-specific variations as well as age-related decline in SBR.
+Use of parameters such as SUV to quantify striatal DAT binding would be a novel evaluation approach and correlation of absolute tracer concentration in striatum to clinical criteria may improve characterization of Parkinson's disease, especially in early stages.
 Use of absolute quantification with DaTscan SPECT/CT may require further normals database creation.